 of rural population

-Ethiopia is located in the east of the African continent and ranked 138 out of 185 countries in the world based on the UN’s Human Development Index.1 Alarmingly, over 83% of the population in Ethiopia live in severe multidimensional poverty.1
+Uganda is located in eastern Africa and ranked 161 out of 185 countries in the world based on the UN’s Human Development Index.1 A staggering 23.5 million people (55% of the population) live in severe multidimensional poverty.

-neverthirst began working in Ethiopia in 2020 to help people gain access to safe water and give a platform for the local Church to show God’s love through the provision of clean and living water.
+neverthirst started supporting local partners in Uganda in 2016 to help people gain access to safe water and give a platform for the local Church to reach their fellow people with the good news of Jesus Christ.

-The Christian Church in these underserved regions is in the extreme minority and persecution against believers is very common.
+There are many churches in Uganda however there is a need for training in sound theology to help equip pastors and believers to love their neighbors in word and deed.
 Our implementing partners mobilize and invite local pastors and churches to participate in water programs in villages where there is often no Christian presence.

 Serve an entire village or school with clean and living water.
 Projects range in cost depending on the region, project type, and amount of people served.
 Learn more here.